jethornton/flexgui/docs_flex/source/ini.rst

 	OPEN_FILE = ~/linuxcnc/configs/flex_examples/probe_sim/square.ngc
 	or use the ./ to use the current configuration directory OPEN_FILE = ./welcome.ngc
-	or ust the ../ to use the parent directory of the configuration OPEN_FILE = ../welcome.ngc
+	or use the ../ to use the parent directory of the configuration OPEN_FILE = ../welcome.ngc

 File Location
 -------------

-Likewise, to specify a default loction for NC files, add the PROGRAM_PREFIX item.
+Likewise, to specify a default location for NC files, add the PROGRAM_PREFIX item.
 ::